luisparravicini/vr-playground/README.md

 This is a playground to learn threejs + XR.

-It's a mashup of own code, some three js examples, some code from [xr-locomotion-start](https://github.com/SamsungInternet/xr-locomotion-starter) and some other snippets.
+It's a mashup of own code, some three js examples, some code from [xr-locomotion-start](https://github.com/SamsungInternet/xr-locomotion-starter), the ui is done with [three-mesh-ui](https://github.com/felixmariotto/three-mesh-ui) and there are some other snippets around.

 To use it:

-- Install threejs in the project folder: `npm install three`
+- Install dependencies: `npm install`
 - Start up a https server to serve index.html.
 You can use `http-server.py`